cmlaird/AmtrakMap2COT/README.md

 - Return: `a parsed JSON object`

 **Function Node**
-- Paste the contents of `function.js`
+- Paste the contents of `AmtrakMap2COT.json' into a function node

 **TCP Out Node**
 - Address: Your TAK server or ATAK device IP